jleben/paw2019/tutorial/tutorial.md

 # Arrp Tutorial - Programmable Audio Workshop 2019

-You can complete parts of the tutorial solely using the online [Arrp playground](http://arrp-lang.info/play).
+You can complete parts of the tutorial using the online [Arrp playground](http://arrp-lang.info/play).

 If you wish to compile and run Arrp code on your computer, these are the prerequisites:

-- Linux or Mac OS
 - C++ compiler (g++, clang++ or other)
 - Linux:
       - Open the console and navigate to the `tutorial` directory.